 - Add the lentils, stir and simmer for 10 minutes.
 Then add the chickpeas and simmer for a further 10 minutes.
-Add a little more water if needed.40 g red split lentils, 400 g chickpeas
+Add a little more water if needed.40 g Dried red lentils, 400 g Chickpeas

 - You could serve this with rice or couscous if you didn't want to dip bread in it.